JohnGUnderwood/mdb-ndcg/README.md

 Evaluate search systems using NDCG (Normalized Discounted Cumulative Gain) with MongoDB aggregation pipelines.

+You'll need MongoDB Search active with your cluster to run the evaluations.
+The fastest way to get set up is with [MongoDB Community running locally](https://www.mongodb.com/docs/atlas/atlas-search/tutorial/?deployment-type=self).
+You can also use [search in Atlas Clusters](https://www.mongodb.com/docs/atlas/atlas-search/tutorial/?deployment-type=atlas&language-atlas-only-2=atlas-ui).

 ## Key Features

 - Execute MongoDB search pipelines with dynamic query injection